willstobo/spps-brownbags/PITCHME.md

+# Infra-Bot
-# MPGA Bot
+(AKA MPGA Bot)

-What is it?
+What it is and how it works.

 ---
 ### Lex & Lambda

 - Lex
 - Lambda

 +++
 ### Lex

 Lex is super cool AI stuff.

 +++
 ### Lambda

 Lambda is super cool processing stuff.